 \section{Introduction}

 For a connected algebraic variety $X$ over an algebraically closed field $k$ of characteristic $0$, the \'etale fundamental group $\piet(X,\bx)$ of $X$ is a topologically finitely presented profinite group.
-This is proven by first reducing to the case of $k=\bb{C}$ and then applying the Riemann Existence Theorem \cite[Exp.~XII, Thm.~5.1]{SGA1} together with the fact that the topological fundamental group $\pi_1^{\rm top}(X(\bb{C}),x)$ is of finite presentation as a discrete group (see e.g.\ \cite{LojasiewiczTriangulations} or \cite{HironakaTriangulations}).
+This is proven by first reducing to the case of $k=\mathbb{C}$ and then applying the Riemann Existence Theorem \cite[Exp.~XII, Thm.~5.1]{SGA1} together with the fact that the topological fundamental group $\pi_1^{\rm top}(X(\mathbb{C}),x)$ is of finite presentation as a discrete group (see e.g.\ \cite{LojasiewiczTriangulations} or \cite{HironakaTriangulations}).

-Every statement below is about \emph{topological} finite generation/presentation.
-We will omit the word ``topological'' and the base points throughout the text.

-In characteristic $p>0$, the picture is much more subtle due to the existence of Artin-Schreier covers of affine schemes, which makes $\piet(\Spec(A))$ typically not even finitely generated.
-Remark~5.7 of \cite[Exp.~IX]{SGA1} raised doubts whether $\piet(X)$ is finitely presented for proper varieties, even for proper smooth curves.
-In recent work, however, Shusterman (in the case of curves \cite{ShustermanBalanced}), and Esnault, Shusterman and the second named author \cite{EsnShuSri} have shown that for smooth projective varieties $\piet(X)$ is still finitely presented.
+In characteristic $p>0$, the picture is much more subtle due to the existence of Artin-Schreier covers of affine schemes, which makes $\piet(\Spec(A),\bx)$ typically not even topologically finitely generated.
+Remark~5.7 of \cite[Exp.~IX]{SGA1} raised doubts whether $\piet(X,\bx)$ is topologically finitely presented for proper varieties, even for proper smooth curves.
+In recent work, however, Shusterman (in the case of curves \cite{ShustermanBalanced}), and Esnault, Shusterman and the second named author \cite{EsnShuSri} have shown that for smooth projective varieties $\piet(X,\bx)$ is still topologically finitely presented.
 Both results are based on a criterion for finite presentation of profinite groups due to Lubotzky \cite{Lubotzky}.

-\begin{theorem}[part of Thm.~1.1 of \cite{EsnShuSri}] Let $X$ be a connected smooth projective variety over an algebraically closed field $k$.
-Then the \'etale fundamental group $\piet(X)$ is finitely presented. \end{theorem}
+From now on, we will omit the base points. \begin{theorem}[part of Thm.~1.1 of \cite{EsnShuSri}] Let $X$ be a connected smooth projective variety over an algebraically closed field $k$.
+Then the \'etale fundamental group $\piet(X)$ is topologically finitely presented. \end{theorem}

 Our goal is to generalize Thm.~\ref{thm:ESS-main} to all connected schemes that are proper over $\Spec(k)$ (which is new only if $k$ has characteristic $p>0$).
 Such a generalization responds affirmatively to a question raised by Esnault.

 \begin{theorem} Let $X$ be a connected scheme that is proper over $\Spec(k)$ for an algebraically closed field $k$.
-Then $\piet(X)$ is finitely presented. \end{theorem} To prove the theorem, we use descent along an alteration map to $X$ and the van Kampen presentation of $\piet(X)$ arising in this way.
+Then $\piet(X)$ is topologically finitely presented. \end{theorem}

+To prove the theorem, we use descent along an alteration map to $X$ and the van Kampen presentation of $\piet(X)$ arising in this way.
 More precisely, we use this trick twice.